How to be a Successful YouTuber

 In case you haven’t already noticed, YouTube is packed full of clickbait and what I have to tell you about clickbait will shock you!
 (Maybe, probably not).

-You see, whilst there is nothing wrong with encouraging people to click, it’s important to remember that the content on the other side of that click needs to actually meet the user’s expectations.
-Otherwise, they will just leave and then nobody wins.
+You see, while there is nothing wrong with encouraging people to click, it’s important to remember that the content on the other side of that click needs to meet the user’s expectations.
+Otherwise, they will leave, and then nobody wins.

 The Same Thing Happens on Google too